mines-erds/course-overviews/558_CourseOutline.md

 ---

 ## Weekly schedule

+notes - group project makes a package with documentation and demo notebook, solo project gets data and does ML

-1. installing python, pip/conda, environments, go find data and do stuff (557 refresher)
+1. installing python, pip/conda, environments, reflect on 557 project
      - time is split between python install and making a notebook/report
+     - notes
+      - command line cheat sheet
+      - only explain environments

-2. reading a package, functions vs scripts, object-oriented programming
+2. reading a package, functions vs scripts, object-oriented programming (class def), learning to be self-sufficient
      - most time is spent learning OOP, accessing methods, building functions, etc.
+     - notes
+      - packages that dont have documentation - how to read them?
+      - how to write clean, commented code (Uncle Bob and 'black') https://youtu.be/7EmboKQH8lM
+      - stack overflow should be your best friend!
+      - here is how to make and deploy a package on your machine (not on pypi)
+      - here is how to download a github package and install it on your machine
+      - importance of open-source, and support open-source with code and maybe $$

-3. APIs and web scraping (Enverus, macrostrat, COGCC)
+3. APIs and web scraping (Enverus, macrostrat, EIA, COGCC)
      - most time is spent in notebooks doing stuff
+     - notes
+      - dont write your own web scraper, but understand basics
+      - requests, selenium, direct API (EIA), token (Enverus)
+      - live discussion - using html inspect element, etc.
+      - ethics: make people check ToS for their website they want

 4.  unsup ML
      - most time is spent in notebooks doing stuff
+     - XRF from C. Bone thesis, Thomas' Lewis stuff, Cankut, other theses?
+Could also use https://mrdata.usgs.gov/geochem/about.php or https://www.geochron.org/gettingdata
+     - notes
+      - PCA, MDS, k-means, DBSCAN
+      - discuss multi-dimensional data and how to reduce to a 2d plot (i.e., what are the axes on a PCA plot)
+      - Making a package (group project)
+        - take a repetitive task and create a function or class or package for it
+        - for example, import data from a folder structure, or wrap an API for nightly updates

 5. sup ML
      - most time is spent in notebooks doing stuff

-6. whiteboarding an ML project and critique a paper - does it pass the sniff test?
+     - data to use: Kansas dataset, Fryer and Jobe data, pulse neutron logs,
+     - notes
+      - saving model as pickle
+      - transfer learning (pre-trained model, etc)

+6. ML planning/whiteboarding, ML critique, and Start solo project
-     - time is split between ML critique and starting final solo project
+     - time is split between ML critique (does it pass the sniff test?) and starting final solo project (pulling data, concept map of final project)

-7. make a package with functions in order to revisit "go find data and do stuff"
+     - notes
+      - when does it make sense to talk to a real data scientist?
+      - when is it worth it to use AWS vs your own machine
+      - what models to use depending on data you have (sci-kit learn website)

+7. Solo project work
      - most time is spent doing solo project
+     - notes
+      - could do a half-way update with peer review

 8. peer review and wrap up
      - most time is spent peer review, fixing stuff, and final documentation
+     - notes
+      - collect data and packages and notebooks for open-source